 Once you have a solid surface on top of your trailer you can add your tarp and tie it down to prevent the wind from blowing it off.
 The rainwater should nicely flow off the sides.

 Another potential solution is to arc the top of the trailer by adding bows so that rain water runs off to the sides.
-If you go with this option you will likely need to have a bow at least every two feet to prevent water from collecting between the bows.
-The bows shown in this photo are actually too far apart to be fully effective.
-Bows can be made of thin wood slats, copper piping or even PVC piping.
+If you go with this option you should have a bow about every 18 inches or so in order to prevent water from collecting between the bows.
+Bows can be made of metal ribs like the ones shown here or thin wood slats, copper piping or even PVC piping.

 If your trailer is not too large, you might be able to do something like one of our customers from Portland Oregon.
 James writes:

 "I received my cover for my utility trailer.
 It fits great.
 Slightly large by design.
 I spent a lot of time trying to find the best way to keep rain from pooling and thought you might get a kick out of my simple solution.
 I bought a 32 gallon Rubbermaid waste can for $15 at Home Depot.
 I placed it right in the middle of my trailer.
 With the domed top it works perfectly."